ben-ng/phonegap-air/README.md

 [![Build Status](https://travis-ci.org/ben-ng/phonegap-air.svg?branch=master)](https://travis-ci.org/ben-ng/phonegap-air)

 Put your web app in the iOS App Store and update it whenever you want.
 Access native features like the contacts list and camera using PhoneGap APIs.
-Bridge the uncanny valley of hybrid apps with launch images and pre-caching.
+Bridge the uncanny valley of hybrid apps with launch images and preloaded static assets.

 This system has been in the iOS app store for a year with zero crash reports, successfully serving thousands of background updates.
 That said, it's still fairly new, so buyer beware.
 The important logic is tested, but there is plenty left to manually verify.